bg719/cs-4800-graphics-project/src/phase1/python/README.md

-# Python Code for Phase 1
+# Phase 1 Python Code
 A repository for Python code developed in Phase 1.

 ## Files: